Income Statements: How To Read & Use Them

 What Is an Income Statement?

-A simple, single-step income statement displays a company’s revenue, expenses, gains (income from other sources), and losses (one time or unusual costs) to arrive at a simple equation:
+A single-step income statement displays a company’s revenue, expenses, gains (income from other sources), and losses (one-time or unusual costs) to arrive at its net income.
+The equation is a simple one:

 Net Income = (Total Revenue + Gains) – (Total Expenses + Losses)